Last updated on October 29th, 2021 at 12:11 pm

-You can also take good pictures with compact cameras (which are characterized by the fact that they have neither a long focal length nor the best quality).
+You can also take good pictures with compact cameras (which are known to have neither a long focal length nor the best quality).
 The camera is the tool, but the person is the artist.

 Camera backpack or bag

 Cameras and lenses are expensive and you want to protect them from damage.
-A good backpack or a bag with appropriate compartments and waterproof is the ideal case.
+A good backpack or a bag with appropriate compartments, also being waterproof is the ideal case.
 In some countries, however, you shouldn’t necessarily show that you might be storing much more expensive items in your expensive “Hermes” photo bag.

 Again, less is more, and a little camouflage can’t hurt.
-I am often out and about with my free university backpack and keep my camera, lenses and the drone there.
+I am often out and about with my free university backpack and keep my camera, lenses, and drone there.